kmizu/pegex/README.md

 ## For sbt user

-Include the following in your `build.sbt` to add `pegex` to your project dependencies:
+Include the following in your `build.sbt` to add `pegex` to your project libraryDependencies:

 ```scala
 resolvers += "Sonatype snapshots" at "http://oss.sonatype.org/content/repositories/snapshots/"